 Build your fan base

 If you don’t have a fan base, or haven’t started building one, or don’t have a newsletter – the time to start is NOW.
-With so many books being published you can’t rely on getting blogger attention – or getting as much attention as you saw a few years ago.
+With so many books being published you can’t rely on getting blogger attention every time – or getting as much attention as you saw a few years ago.
 If you haven’t started building your tribe, now is the time to do it.
+And here’s why a newsletter is still a critical part of your author marketing in today’s publishing climate.

 Be clear on your genre